-S&C Source-Transfer PMH Pad-Mounted Gear operates at high voltage.
+Remote supervisory PMH Pad-Mounted Gear operates at high voltage.
 Failure to observe the precautions below will result in serious personal injury or death.

-Some of these precautions may differ from your company's operating procedures and rules.
+Some of these precautions may differ from company operating procedures and rules.
 Where a discrepancy exists, follow your company's operating procedures and rules.

 - QUALIFIED PERSONS.
-Access to S&C Source-Transfer PMH Pad-Mounted Gear must be restricted only to qualified persons.
-See the "Qualified Persons" section on page 2. - SAFETY PROCEDURES.
+Access to remote supervisory PMH Pad-Mounted Gear must be restricted only to qualified persons.
+See the "Qualified Persons" section on page 2. - 2.
+SAFETY PROCEDURES.
 Always follow safe operating procedures and rules. - PERSONAL PROTECTIVE EQUIPMENT.
 Always use suitable protective equipment, such as rubber gloves, rubber mats, hard hats, safety glasses, and flash clothing, in accordance with safe operating procedures and rules. - SAFETY LABELS.
 Do not remove or obscure any of the "DANGER," "WARNING," "CAUTION," or "NOTICE" labels. - 5.
 HIGH-VOLTAGE ISOLATION.
 Switch operators and controls are isolated from high voltage in grounded, metal-enclosed compartments.
 Access to these components is controlled by padlockable covers, which incorporate a nonremovable manual handle.
 Other low-voltage components, such as meters, selector switches, toggle switches, etc., are similarly isolated. - 6.
 TEST FOR VOLTAGE.
 Test for voltage using proper high-voltage test equipment before touching any device to be inspected, serviced, or repaired in the high-voltage compartments. - 7.
 ENERGIZED COMPONENTS.
 Always consider all parts live until de-energized, tested, and grounded.
-Voltage levels can be as high as the peak line-to-ground voltage last applied to the unit.
-Units energized or installed near energized lines should be considered live until tested and grounded.
+Voltage levels can be as high as the peak lineto-ground voltage last applied to the unit.
+Units energized or installed near energized lines should be considered live until tested and grounded. - GROUNDING.
+Remote supervisory PMH Pad-Mounted Gear must be connected to a suitable earth ground at the base of the utility pole, or to a suitable building ground for testing, before energizing the switchgear and at all times when energized.